pomm-project/Foundation/documentation/foundation.rst

 Result iterators also propose handy methods

 :``current()``:
-    Return the row pointed by the current curosor’s position in the result.
+    Return the row pointed by the current cursor’s position in the result.
 This is used most of the time to extract a row in single result query like ``SELECT count(*) FROM …``.

 :``count()``:
     Returns the number of rows of the result.
 Required by the ``\Countable`` interface.